PrismarineJS/minecraft-data/README.md

 Some of the data was extracted manually or automatically from wiki.vg and minecraft.gamepedia.com.
 If required by one of the sources the license might change to something more appropriate.

+## Related project

+[minecraft-assets](https://github.com/rom1504/minecraft-assets) which provide minecraft assets along with json files that help to use them.